 We strongly recommend insurance for all Mail-In Art Submissions.
 The Further Confusion Art Show does not accept responsibility for damaged artwork due to shipping, whether sending or receiving, and does not accept responsibility for damages due to hanging or unsuitable matting or framing.
 Make sure that all art is well-matted or well-framed.
 Make sure the back-of-art labels are actually attached to the art pieces so we know which is which!

-Liability & Legalese – The exhibitor agrees to protect, keep, and save Anthropomorphic Arts and Education, Inc. d/b/a Further Confusion forever harmless from any damage(s) or charge(s) imposed for violations of any law or ordinance by any exhibitor, his employees or agents, as well for failure to comply with the terms and agreements.
-The exhibitor shall at all times protect, indemnify, save and keep harmless Further Confusion against and from any loss, cost, damage, liability or expense which arises out of or by reason of any act or omission of exhibitor, his or her employees or agents.
+The exhibitor agrees to protect, keep, and save Anthropomorphic Arts and Education, Inc. d/b/a Further Confusion forever harmless from any damage(s) or charge(s) imposed for violations of any law or ordinance by any exhibitor, their employees or agents, as well for failure to comply with the terms and agreements.
+The exhibitor shall at all times protect, indemnify, save and keep harmless Further Confusion against and from any loss, cost, damage, liability or expense which arises out of or by reason of any act or omission of exhibitor, their employees or agents.
 The laws of the State of California and the United States of America will govern all matters concerning the exhibition of artwork at Further Confusion.
 In the event that any portion of this agreement is held to be unenforceable or invalid, the rest of the agreement shall remain in effect.